micmejia/bible-dump/NKJV/Nehemiah/Neh 1.md

 So it was, when I heard these words, that I sat down and wept, and mourned _for many_ days; I was fasting and praying before the God of heaven.

 ###### 5
-And I said: "I pray, Lord God of heaven, O great and awesome God, _You_ who keep _Your_ covenant and mercy with those who love [^c]You and observe [^d]Your commandments,
+And I said: "I pray, Lord God of heaven, O great and awesome God, _You_ who keep _Your_ covenant and mercy with those who love You and observe Your commandments,

 ###### 6
 please let Your ear be attentive and Your eyes open, that You may hear the prayer of Your servant which I pray before You now, day and night, for the children of Israel Your servants, and confess the sins of the children of Israel which we have sinned against You.
 Both my father's house and I have sinned.